immich-app/immich/docs/docs/features/external-libraries.md

 - Click Edit Import Paths
 - Click on Add Path
 - Enter "/mnt/media/christmas-trip" then click Add

+NOTE: this path must be inside the user's external path

 - Click on Add Path
 - Enter "/mnt/media/old-pics" then click Add

+NOTE: this path must be inside the user's external path

 - Click Save

 Now we'll add the exclusion pattern to ignore the raw files folder